henspace/text2lesson-docs/docs/about.md

 Please note that any acknowledgment does not mean that the acknowledged creators endorse _RapidQandA_ or the use of their work in any way.

+---

+# 🏷️ What's in a name?

+If you came across this project early on, you may have seen it referred to as _Text2Lesson_.
+Great name, but it's also used by some other products.
+To prevent any confusion, the application was rebranded as _RapidQandA_.
+Vestiges of the old name exist in some web addresses, so don't let that worry you.